helq1116/helq1116.github.io/_pages/about.md

 ---

-Welcome!
-I am Linqiang He, a Postdoctoral Researcher at the Lamont-Doherty Earth Observatory, Columbia University.
+I am Linqiang He, a postdoctoral researcher at LDEO, Columbia University.

-My research focuses on the simulation and evolution of Earth's climate, with a recent emphasis on monsoon and Mediterranean climates.
-By integrating proxy records, model simulations, and physical diagnostics, my goal is to uncover the dynamics of past climate evolution and identify potential analogs for future climate change.
+My research explores Earth's climate evolution, with a focus on monsoon and Mediterranean climates.
+By combining proxy records, model simulations, and physical diagnostics, I aim to uncover past climate dynamics and identify analogs for future climate change.

 I am also deeply interested in applying machine learning techniques and paleoclimate data assimilation to climate research.